In the neighbourhood: Strassen

 The Porte du Bengale offers tasty tandoor dishes whilst Swagat specialises in Indian classics.
 Le Lion d'Or offers fish and chips plus a whole host of seasonal specialities including moules frites.
 It has a lovely summer terrace.

 For Italian, sample Il Destino or La Comedia Dell'Arte.
-The Pizza Lux food truck dishes up authentic wood-fire cooked pizza opposite the town hall on Wednesday and Friday nights, and Verace food truck has pizza on Wednesday evenings.
-The Green Mango food truck offering Thai specialities is in Strassen on Monday nights and Friday lunchtime.
+The Pizza Lux food truck dishes up authentic wood-fire cooked pizza opposite the town hall on Wednesday and Friday nights, and Verace food truck has pizza on Tuesday evenings.
+The Green Mango food truck offering Thai specialities is in Strassen on Thursday and Friday lunchtime.
 Brasserie Benelux holds karaoke nights and looks like a lively place if you fancy a drink.